tejaskarelia17/photographyEdition/README.md

 # Photography Edition

-Photography Edition is a social network website for photographers.
+Photography Edition is a social network for photographers.
 It is developed using the MVC architecture.
 To develop and deploy this website we used CodeIgniter as the framework.

 ## Features!